-A certificate of deposit (or CD) is considered a type of savings account, but a CD holds your money for a fixed time period in exchange for a higher rate of interest than a standard savings account.
+A certificate of deposit (or CD) is considered a type of savings account, but a CD locks up your money for a fixed time period in exchange for a higher rate of interest than a standard savings account.

 While a savings account allows you to access your cash at any time, you typically purchase a CD for a set period of time during which you can’t withdraw the funds without paying a penalty.
-Typical CD terms can vary from one month to five years.
+Typical CD terms can vary from one month to five years, but can be even longer.

 Is a Certificate of Deposit Just a Savings Account?